-1989: LB 84 granted an eight and one-half percent reduction in property valuation, or a \$5,400 general homestead exemption for 1989 only, the reductions to be financed by the state.
+1989: LB 84 granted an 8.5% reduction in property valuation, or a \$5,400 general homestead exemption for 1989 only, the reductions to be financed by the state.
 Total cost was \$114 million.

 1994: LB 802 enacted significant changes to the homestead exemption program: redefined household income, increased the amount of exemption, required the filing of an income statement, placed limits on the value of the home for which an exemption application is made, and implemented a sliding scale that allows partial exemption as income increase.
 Overall, these changes were revenue neutral.